Learned Collusion: Stochastic payoffs

-Table~\ref{tab7} below reports action profile occurrences for $\alpha=0.1$ and various specifications of $\varepsilon$, as well as the overall gains.

-The table shows a significant difference with the correlated case.
-Cooperation levels now remain small at all experimentation levels.
+The tables confirm that with no randomness, there cannot be joint cooperation beyond occasional joint experimentation, and that correlated shocks are more conducive to cooperation phases than independent shocks, though this effect is reduced when experimentation is more frequent.\footnote{The reason is that higher experimentation levels shorten significantly cooperative phases without facilitating much exits from defective phases (see Figure\ \ref{fig14}).}

+Intuitively, payoff shocks facilitate exits from defection traps compared the no-randomness case because they induce large variations in the $Q$-value of the \textit{currently preferred action}, say $D$.
+In comparison, $Q_{i} ^{t}(C)$ varies only occasionally (i.e., when experimented).
+These differences in variations of $Q$-values imply that soon enough $Q_{i}^{t}(C)$ will exceed $Q_{i}^{t}(D)$, with $C$ becoming the preferred action.
+In comparison, with non-random payoffs, escaping low-Q traps required\textit{\ joint experimentation} (hence high experimentation levels)\textit{. }Joint experimentation is no longer necessary with random shocks.

-In order to better understand the difference with the correlated case, we simulate (for each $\varepsilon)$ 25 draws of 10.000 periods and obtain the median duration of a cooperative phase starting from an exogenously fixed favorable initial condition.
+To give further perspective on the difference between correlated and independent shocks, we simulate (for each $\varepsilon)$ 25 draws of 10.000 periods and obtain the median duration of a cooperative phase starting from an exogenously fixed favorable initial condition.
 We do the same to obtain the median duration of a defective phase, starting from a fixed unfavorable initial condition.\footnote{For the favorable conditions we choose $Q_{i}(C)=1.5$ and $Q_{i}(D)=1.4$ for both players and consider the first date for which $\Delta_{i}<0$ for two consecutive periods for both players.
 For the unfavorable condition we choose $Q_{i}(C)=1.2$ and $Q_{i}(D)=1.25$ and look for the first date for which $\Delta_{i}>0$ for two consecutive periods for both players.} We plot these median durations in Figure~\ref{fig14} below.

-The figure reveals that whether shocks are independent or correlated, the durations of cooperative phase are similar, with more experimentation shortening the duration of cooperative phases.
+It reveals that whether shocks are independent or correlated, the durations of cooperative phase are similar, with more experimentation shortening the duration of cooperative phases.
 The main effect of independence is to substantially raise the length of defection phases, in particular when experimentation is small.

-Intuitively, whether in a defection or cooperative phase, $\rho_{i}>0$ after a good payoff realization and $\rho_{i}<0$ after a bad payoff realization, as in the correlated case.
-However, the chance that \textit{both} get a good draw is smaller when shocks are independent: if $p$ is the probability of a joint good payoff realization in the correlated case, this probability drops down to $p^{2}$ when shocks are independent.
-So the $\rho_{i}^{t}$'s more rarely rise together, in particular when $DD$ is played (as $p$ is then smaller).
-Worse, the $\rho_{i}^{t}$'s often have different signs, so events where the $\Delta_{i}^{t}$'s get simultaneously above $0$ are rarer.